Virginia Giuffre: Media coverage and appearances

 Giuffre appeared on a special edition of Dateline NBC with Savannah Guthrie discussing the Epstein scandal along with victims Anouska De Georgiou, Rachel Benavidez, Jennifer Araoz, Marijke Chartouni and Chauntae Davies.
 The special, titled "Reckoning", aired on September 20, 2019.

 Giuffre was interviewed for the 60 Minutes Australia investigation that aired on November 10, 2019.
-In the program she describes her experiences of being trafficked by Epstein and Maxwell to have sex with Prince Andrew three times in 2001: the first time being in London at Maxwell's Belgravia residence, the second at Epstein's New York mansion, and the final occurrence (involving multiple girls and the Prince) on Little Saint James.
+In the program she described her experiences of being trafficked by Epstein and Maxwell to have sex with Prince Andrew three times in 2001: the first time being in London at Maxwell's Belgravia residence, the second at Epstein's New York mansion, and the final occurrence (involving multiple girls and the Prince) on Little Saint James.

-Giuffre also gave an interview in October 2019 to the BBC, describing her experience of being sex-trafficked by Epstein to Prince Andrew, for a Panorama special, "The Prince and the Epstein Scandal", which aired on December 2, 2019.
+Giuffre also gave an interview in October 2019 to the BBC, and described her experience of being sex-trafficked by Epstein to Prince Andrew for a Panorama special, "The Prince and the Epstein Scandal", which aired on December 2, 2019.
 In the program, Giuffre directly appealed to the public by stating, "I implore the people in the UK to stand up beside me, to help me fight this fight, to not accept this as being ok."

 BBC reporter Emily Maitlis conducted a Newsnight interview with Prince Andrew, discussing Giuffre's allegations and his friendship with Epstein, which aired on November 16, 2019.
-The reaction to the Prince's conduct during the interview was one of overwhelming disapproval; this, combined with Giuffre's public appeal, helped lead to a widespread shift in opinion by the British people.
+The reaction to the Prince's conduct during the interview was one of overwhelming disapproval; this, combined with Giuffre's public appeal, resulted in a widespread shift in opinion by the British people.
 The prince resigned from his royal duties on November 20, 2019, as a number of organizations and charities that he was connected to severed ties.
 Despite the Prince's promises to assist authorities, in January 2020, U.S. attorney Geoffrey Berman stated that Prince Andrew had provided "zero cooperation" after the FBI and the Southern District of New York had requested to interview him as part of the Epstein inquiry.

-Giuffre appeared, along with Maria Farmer, in a four-part Netflix series, released in May 2020, titled Jeffrey Epstein: Filthy Rich, directed by Lisa Bryant and based on the earlier book of the same name by James Patterson.

 In July 2020, following Maxwell's federal indictment, Giuffre was interviewed by Gayle King for CBS This Morning.

-Giuffre and other survivors of Epstein's sex trafficking ring were featured in the four-part documentary series Surviving Jeffrey Epstein which premiered on August 9, 2020, on Lifetime.
+Giuffre and other survivors of Epstein's sex trafficking ring were featured in the four-part documentary series Surviving Jeffrey Epstein, which premiered on August 9, 2020, on Lifetime.

-Personal life

-Following her marriage to Robert in 2002, Giuffre lived in the Glenning Valley suburb of Central Coast in New South Wales, Australia, for 11 years.
-The family relocated to the United States in November 2013 and stayed for several years, initially spending time in Florida, and later in Colorado in 2015.
-In 2019, it was reported that Giuffre lived in Cairns, Queensland, Australia, with her husband Robert and their three children: two sons and one daughter.
-In 2020, she moved with her family to Ocean Reef, a suburb of Perth, Western Australia.
+Manuscript and memoir

+Giuffre's unpublished manuscript The Billionaire's Playboy Club describes her experiences with Epstein and a man identified as Eppinger.
+Though never commercially released, the manuscript was filed as evidence during her 2015 lawsuit against Maxwell and became public in 2019 when the court unsealed the document.

+Her second memoir, Nobody's Girl: A Memoir of Surviving Abuse and Fighting for Justice, was co-authored with journalist Amy Wallace beginning in 2021.
+It was posthumously published by Alfred A. Knopf on October 21, 2025.

+Personal life, health and death